lastefoto-ee/lastefoto-ee.github.io/content/en/home/hero.md

 # Note.
 An optional note to show underneath the links.
 cta_note:
-  label: 'We have a wide range of props and backdrops available, so you can create a truly unique photo session'
+  label: 'We have a wide range of props and backdrops available, to create a truly unique photo session!'

 author: admin